gsmainclusivetechlab/interop-docs/docs/umsession.md

 ### Step 03: Configure Components

-In this step, the components other than the SUT, which must be present in the execution of the tests, are automatically filled with addresses simulated by the platform.
+In this step, the components other than the SUT, which must be present in the execution of the tests, are automatically filled with addresses of components simulated by the platform.
 During the execution of tests for a session, these addresses remain at the user's view so that they can be copied and used in the execution of tests using an API client tool, such as [Postman](https://www.postman.com) or [Insomnia](https://insomnia.rest), for example.

 Step 03 - Information about the configure components:
 ![ITP Session Configure Compponents](/img/itpsessionconfigure.png)

 After the session has been created, the user has at his disposal the group of test cases selected during the creation steps.
-From there, it is possible to select the desired test cases and proceed with the execution.
+From there, it is possible to select a specific test case and proceed with the test execution.

 Example of session main screen after its creation:
 ![Session Screen](/img/itpsessionscreen.png)